-Semiconductors are materials that have conductivity between conductors, such as metals, and nonconductors, such as ceramics.
+Semiconductors are materials that have conductivity between conductors, such as metals, and nonconductors, like ceramics.
 In semiconductors, electrons jump from the highest energy level of the atom, called the valence level, to a conduction band, which is an excited state of the electron.
-This process results in the flow of electrical current.
-The space between these bands where no electrons are present is called an energy gap.
-Materials that have a higher energy gap can handle higher voltages and are more efficient for power conversion.
+This jump results in the flow of electrical current.
+The space between the bands where no electrons are present is called an energy gap.
+Materials with a higher energy gap can handle higher voltages and are more efficient for power conversion.

 Ultrawide band gap materials, also called ultra materials, have applications in power electronics, which are used in the power grid that supplies electricity to your home.
 When electricity travels along the grid, it must undergo several processes of power conversion.

-First, power must be converted from its source to a current that can be transmitted.
+First, power must be converted from its source to a current that can be transmitted using power electronics.
+These are the devices that can convert the electricity into different currents as required by different parts of the power grid from energy production to an wall outlet.
 Along its route, electricity may need to be converted back and forth between an alternating current, or AC, and a direct current, or DC, depending on whether electricity is being converted from its source, transmitted through the grid, or distributed to homes or other infrastructures.

 The power grid manages thousands of volts, so by using materials that are better equipped to handle high voltages, fewer power electronics devices are needed to transmit and convert electricity.